dxc-technology/halstack-style-guide/Button/dxc-button.md

 ###### Icon Usage

-It is not limited the content of a button, like so you can place icons inside of a button to reinforce the action accordingly to the icon meaning.
+It is not limited the content of a button like so the user can place icons inside of a button to reinforce the action accordingly to the meaning.

 Both resources, [Material Icons](https://material.io/tools/icons) and [Fontawesome Icons](https://fontawesome.com/icons) can be used in the DXC Design System, so it is apt to the user to choose between one of the two options.
+By default, fontawesome icons have a bold weight because it is the library freemium option.

-Also, another point to consider is that the icon can goes before or after the text with a separation of 10 pixels respecting the main button's text.
+Also, another point to consider is that the icon can go before or after the text with a separation of 10 pixels respecting the main button's text.
+To keeping the consistency, the icon sizes were defined based on the content and the implementation of the icons, resulting in the following

 <span style="color: red">*</span>Do not use icons mainly for visual interest, the glyph must add information and clarification to the action that would be performed in the context of the button.
 <br>